Kim Youngtae: Poet

 Since his student days, Kim dreamed of being a poet and wrote poetry.
 Kim himself also considered his main profession to be that of a poet.
 In 1959, on the recommendation of poet Park Nam-su, he made his debut in the literary magazine Sasanggye with the poem "Siryeonui sagwanamu" (시련의 사과나무 The Apple Trees of Hardship) and three other poems.
 Kim Youngtae, along with poets Lee Seunghoon and Lee Su-ik, was considered part of the "Contemporary Poetry coterie.
-The Contemporary Poetry Coterie was established on June 1961 and published 26 magazine issues of their group’s works until 1972—the longest-active coterie in Korea.
+The Contemporary Poetry Coterie was established in June 1961 and published 26 magazine issues of their group's works until 1972—the longest-active coterie in Korea.
 With Issue 6 in 1964, older members were replaced with newer poets and Kim Youngtae was one of them.
 Through this coterie, Kim Youngtae, Lee Seunghoon, Lee Su-ik, and other unique poets that appeared through this coterie magazine later became the cornerstone of 1980s Korean modernism poetry.
-Poets affiliated with avant-gardism and modernism participated in this “Contemporary Poetry” coterie, and their poetry was generally characterized by modern people's exploration of interiority, experimental language, and pursuit of fantasy.
+Poets affiliated with avant-gardism and modernism participated in this "Contemporary Poetry" coterie, and their poetry was generally characterized by modern people's exploration of interiority, experimental language, and pursuit of fantasy.
 Kim Youngtae's poetry has been reviewed as an exploration of love's ambivalence through the relationship between the self and the Other.
 His poetry has also frequently inspired other works of art.
 For instance, he has written over 30 works on dance that have used his poetry as their foundation.
-His poem, “Meolli inneun mudeom” (멀리 있는 무덤 Faraway Tomb), was written in memorial of Kim Soo-young, a South Korean poet that greatly influenced Kim Youngtae in his youth, and was later made into a dance performance and play.
+His poem, "Meolli inneun mudeom" (멀리 있는 무덤 Faraway Tomb), was written in memorial of Kim Soo-young, a South Korean poet that greatly influenced Kim Youngtae in his youth, and was later made into a dance performance and play.

 Dance critic

 When Kim was a middle school student, he saw a photobook on ballet and became enchanted with dance.
 Beginning in 1969, he began officially writing dance criticism.
 At the time, dance criticism generally existed only as translations of foreign writings, and Kim Youngtae's dance criticisms received highly favorable reviews because he was one of the first people in Korea to personally attend performances and write extensively on them.
-He has contributed to the popularization of contemporary dance genres and has been noted as an “on-site dance critic” for his impressionist criticism rendered through detailed descriptions and poetic writing style.
+He has contributed to the popularization of contemporary dance genres and has been noted as an "on-site dance critic" for his impressionist criticism rendered through detailed descriptions and poetic writing style.
 He watched performances and wrote reviews for over thirty years, to the extent that the Grand Theatre at the Daehangno Art and Culture Center, where he was a frequent patron, left seat ga-123 (later seat ga-L10) empty for him as a permanently designated seat.
-After he passed away, the theatre also held commemorative performances for him every season.
+After he died, the theatre also held commemorative performances for him every season.